eBay/accessibility-ruleset-runner/rulesets/README.md

 ## NPM Module

-These rulesets are published to the <a href='https://registry.npmjs.org/'>Public NPM Registry</a>.
+These rulesets are published to the <a href='https://registry.npmjs.org/'>Public NPM Registry</a> at <a href='https://registry.npmjs.org/accessibility-ruleset-runner'>accessibility-ruleset-runner</a>.